A credit union is a financial co-operative that is owned and controlled by its members, who share a common bond.

 Please note, withdrawals are not instant and can take up to 3 business days to be applied to your nominated account.

 You can pay into your credit union either using our Payroll Deduction Scheme or Standing Order.

 To change your Payroll Deduction amount contact us by message through the Member’s Area on our website.

 You can borrow an amount up to 5x the amount held in your savings account, up to a maximum of £25,000.

 Higher amounts may be available on a case by case basis.

-When you first join First Scottish and, if you are a member using Payroll Deduction, you can apply immediately for our Introductory Loan offer of £1,500 (subject to affordability checks).
+When you first join SUCB and, if you are a member using Payroll Deduction, you can apply immediately for our Introductory Loan offer of £1,500 (subject to affordability checks).
 If you are a family member, you can apply for an Introductory Loan after 3 months of saving with us.

 The Introductory Loan must be paid in full before you apply for a further loan with us.